KokuiAgbenu/create-virtual-machines/README.md

 ![image](https://github.com/user-attachments/assets/8c099887-21e5-4643-a7bf-c45227cd3fdd)

 <p>
 With Wireshark open (within VM1), filter the traffic by ICMP protocol and ping the private IP address of VM2 using Windows Powershell.
+The private IP of VM2 can be found
 </p>

 </p>